RobertAhlin/react-quiz/README.md

     4. **QuizArea** in **QuizComponent.jsx**: Wraps the quiz area and applies styling using styled-components.
     5. **QuizResultContainer**, **QuestionContainer**, **CorrectAnswer**, and **IncorrectAnswer** in **QuizResultComponent.jsx**: Styled components used to format the quiz result display.

 - [x] **Hooks Usage:**
+The Quiz uses `useReducer`and `useContext`:
     1. useReducer:
     In the QuizProvider component within QuizContext.jsx, useReducer is used to manage the state and dispatch actions.
     2. useContext:
     In the useQuizState and useQuizDispatch custom hooks within QuizContext.jsx, useContext is used to access the state and dispatch functions from the context provider.
-Here's how it's implemented:

 ## For VG (Additional Requirements for Higher Grade):
 - [x] **Component Count:**